toladata/TolaTables/README.md

 ## Configuration
 Ensure that the configuration files (`.secret`, `.secret.yml`) are in the `config` folder.

-## To deploy changes in activity servers
+## To deploy changes in tables servers
 Once all your changes have been commited to the repo, and before pushing them, run:
 `. travis.sh`